bspeice/speice.io/_drafts/understanding-allocations-in-rust.md

 - Arena structures used in [jemalloc](http://jemalloc.net/), which until recently was the primary allocator for Rust programs!

-But no matter how sophisticated your allocator is, the principle remains: the fastest allocator is the one you never use.
+But no matter how fast your allocator is, the principle remains: the fastest allocator is the one you never use.
 As such, we're not going to go in detail on how exactly the
 [`push` and `pop` instructions work](http://www.cs.virginia.edu/~evans/cs216/guides/x86.html),